How Much Concrete Do You Need for Fence Posts?

 2. Crown the Concrete

 Slope the concrete away from the post so water runs off instead of pooling.
-Water pooling = rot.
+Water pooling leads to rot.

 3. Use Fast-Setting for DIY